Chemistry only

 long term sustainability of this is also questionable.
 The extraction of hydrogen from methane also

-It is unlikely that there is sufficient renewable energy resources available to supply enough
+It is unlikely that there are sufficient renewable energy resources available to supply enough

 hydrogen to convert all cars, bikes, trains etc away from traditional fossil fuels.